TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 project.
 As a result, many people can come into a project that uses TriBITS and quickly start to contribute by adding new source files, adding new libraries, adding new tests, and even adding new TriBITS packages and TPLs;
 all without really having learned anything about CMake.
-One just needs to copy-and-paste existing example CMake code and files as basically "monkey see, monkey do".
+Often one can use existing example CMake code as a guide and be successful using basic functionality.
 As long as nothing out of the ordinary happens, many people can get along just fine in this mode for a time.

-However, we have observed that most mistakes that people make when using TriBITS, and most of the problems they have when using the system, are due to a basic lack of knowledge of the CMake language.
+However, we have observed that most mistakes and problems that people run into when using TriBITS are due to lack of basic knowledge of the CMake language.
 One can find basic tutorials and references on the CMake language in various locations online for free.
 One can also purchase the `official CMake reference book`_.
 Also, documentation for any built-in CMake command is available locally by running::

    $ cmake --help-command <CMAKE_COMMAND>

-Because tutorials and detailed documentation for the CMake language already exists, this document will not even attempt to provide a first reference to CMake (which is a large topic in itself).
+Because tutorials and detailed documentation for the CMake language already exists, this document will does not attempt to provide a first reference to CMake (which is a large topic in itself).
 However, what we try to provide below is a short overview of the more quirky or surprising aspects of the CMake language that a programmer experienced in another language might get